S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

 EOF
 ```

-The output of all of above example pipe write commands should appear in original terminal with `----GPG Beguin...' and `-----End...` lines preceding and ending each interaction.
+ > The output of all of above example pipe write commands should appear in original terminal with `----GPG Beguin...` and `-----End...` lines preceding and ending each interaction.

- Next example is different though...
+ > Next example is different though...

  - Example of providing full file path to named pipe instead
 ```bash
 echo '/etc/rc.local' > /tmp/test.pipe
 ```

- ... because a known file path was used as an input to the named pipe then this script (and those that it writes) will detect this and treat'em special; even more special treatment is used on known directory paths.
+ > ... because a known file path was used as an input to the named pipe then this script (and those that it writes) will detect this and treat'em special; even more special treatment is used on known directory paths.
  Note if you have changed the '--output-bulk-dir=/tmp/test_bulk' command line option above then this directory file path will be that which was defined.

  - Example of providing file directory path (via built in Bash variable) to named pipe instead